 Yes.
-Telephone calls that originate within the combat zone and that are made by members of the U.S.

-Armed Forces serving there are exempt from the federal excise tax on toll telephone service, provided a properly executed certificate of exemption is furnished to the person receiving payment for the call.
-The exemption certificate should be signed and dated by the telephone subscriber and contain the following information: the amount, time, date, and place of origin of the call, the name of the person who called from the combat zone, and that such person was a member of the U.S. Armed Forces performing service in the combat zone, the name and address of the telephone subscriber, and the name of the telephone carrier.
+Telephone calls that originate within the combat zone and that are made by members of the U.S. Armed Forces serving there are exempt from the federal excise tax on toll telephone service, provided a properly executed certificate of exemption is furnished to the person receiving payment for the call.
+The exemption certificate should be signed and dated by the telephone subscriber and contain the following information: the amount, time, date, and place of origin of the call; the name of the person who called from the combat zone and a statement that such person was a member of the U.S. Armed Forces performing service in the combat zone; the name and address of the telephone subscriber; and the name of the telephone carrier.

-33) How will my military pay for active service in the U.S. Armed Forces in the combat zone be reported on my 1994 Form W-2?
+33) How will my military pay for active service in the U.S. Armed Forces in the combat zone be reported on my 1995 Form W-2?

-Military pay attributable to your active service in the combat zone that is excluded from income will not be reported in the box marked "Wages, tips, other compensation."
-However, basic pay for such service, just like basic pay for service outside the combat zone, is subject to FICA tax and will be reported in the box marked "Social security wages" on the W-2.
+Military pay for your active service in the combat zone that is not taxable will not be reported on Form W-2 in the box marked "Wages, tips, other compensation."
+However, earned income that is not taxable, such as combat pay, allowances for quarters and subsistence (BAQ and BAS), and certain in-kind equivalents will be reported in box 13.
+Basic pay (including combat pay) is subject to FICA tax and will be reported in the box marked "Social security wages."